-Uttarakhand history is a long and consists of the glorious past of the territory.
-It highlights the great emperors including the Kushanas, Kudinas, Kanishka, Samudragupta, Katuria, Palas, Chandras and Pawaras.
-In various Hindu scriptures, reference of Uttarakhand also exists.
-Through the history of Garhwal and Kumaon, history of Uttarakhand can be better understood.
-The state is the amalgamation of culture, ethnicity and religion.
+Uttarakhand's history is long and consists of the glorious past of the territory.
+It highlights the great emperors including the Kushanas, Kudinas, Kanishka, Samudragupta, Kataria, Palas, Chandras, and Pawaras.
+In various Hindu scriptures, reference to Uttarakhand also exists.
+Through the history of Garhwal and Kumaon, the history of Uttarakhand can be better understood.
+The state is the amalgamation of culture, ethnicity, and religion.

 Uttarakhand is separated from Uttar Pradesh on 9 November 2000 as the 27th state of India.
-That time it was known as Uttaranchal.
-The bordering states of Uttarakhand are Tibet, Nepal, Himachal Pradesh, Haryana and Uttar Pradesh.
-The meaning of Uttarakhand has been extracted from the Sanskrit dialect which means 'northern city'.
-In 2007, officially, it was renamed to Uttarakhand from Uttaranchal.
+At that time it was known as Uttaranchal.
+The bordering states of Uttarakhand are Tibet, Nepal, Himachal Pradesh, Haryana, and Uttar Pradesh.
+The meaning of Uttarakhand has been extracted from the Sanskrit dialect which means 'northern city.
+In 2007, officially, it was renamed Uttarakhand from Uttaranchal.